TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DNSACL.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOneDDI DNS Access Control Lists
+This function is used to query a list of Universal DDI DNS Access Control Lists

 ## EXAMPLES